This month started with us at the November SOWERS (Servants on Wheels Ever Ready) project at Way of the Cross (WOTC) in Harlingen, Texas.

 Speaking of which, as an MBA, and somebody who grew up in a bookkeeping office I still haven't figured out the business model that has kept this shop around longer than its competition.
 I will be amazed if it is still there in two years.
 Not that I wish the guy ill - he is very personable.
 I just don't understand how it can be run that way and make money and stay in business.
 Maybe this is the off season and I am not seeing the profitable, busy times and my perspective is distorted by experiencing ourselves and others parking in the parking lot, trying the locked door only to go back to the car and drive away looking unhappy.

-Oh well, we had a nice day on the beach at SP Island while playing telephone tag and ran some errands to and from the island.
+Oh well, we had a nice day on the beach at SP Island while playing telephone tag and ran some errands on the way to and from the island.

 Maybe someday we'll connect and complete the lessons and get some alone time on the water with the rest of the kayak time we paid for.
 If not I still have to figure out how to get my $30 SEV tee-shirt back that I left in their changing room at the first lesson.